SIANI Expert Group: Food Safety and Hidden Hunger

 A solution to this is hydrothermal processing.
 It is a proven, water and heat-based method which increases bioavailability of micronutrients such as iron, zinc and calcium in grains by up to 300%.
 It enables our bodies to more easily absorb minerals and has the potential to be a leading method to combat hidden hunger.

 The SIANI Expert group will in 2020 work with partners Hidden in Grains and BioInnovate Africa to address hidden hunger in Eastern Africa.
-We will share knowledge with local food companies and policy makers on how to bring back the use of locally grown traditional grains and hydrothermal processing.
+We will first launch a campaign together with The Marketing Heaven so we can share knowledge with as many local food companies and policy makers as possible, on how to bring back the use of locally grown traditional grains and hydrothermal processing.

 For more information about the project, please contact Ana Perez Aponte firstname.lastname@example.org.

 Partners and Funders